huseinv7/todoapp/README.md

 # todoapp
+Task - the TODO APP
+This was created as a part of WorkIndia Recruitment Process.

-An api was created in order to handle multiple requests
+An api was created in order to handle multiple user requests for the TODO App